rhjhunt/ansible-dev-workshop/tower/README.md

 awx-manage export_custom_venv /var/lib/awx/venv/customvenv/
 ```

-This will return output that looks like the following, copy this content edit the
+This will return output such as the following, copy this content edit the
 _requirements.txt_ file to paste the information then save and exit the file.

 ```console